Deformable Capsules for Object Detection: Deformable capsules on MS COCO

 \subsection{Qualitative Results on MS COCO}

-Included in this section are a number of qualitative examples for CenterNet~\citep{zhou2019objects} and the proposed DeformCaps on the MS COCO test-dev dataset~\citep{lin2014microsoft} using both flip and multi-scale augmentations.
-Results for CenterNet were obtained using the official code and trained models provided by the authors~\citep{zhou2019objects}.
+Included in this section are a number of qualitative examples for CenterNet~\cite{zhou2019objects} and the proposed DeformCaps on the MS COCO test-dev dataset~\cite{lin2014microsoft} using both flip and multi-scale augmentations.
+Results for CenterNet were obtained using the official code and trained models provided by the authors~\cite{zhou2019objects}.
 While we do not make any sweeping claims, we wish to comment on a few general patterns that seemed to emerge in these examples.
 In Figure~\ref{fig:qual_single}, we show a prototypical example of the general trend we are describing.
+DeformCaps' results (middle) are more close to ground truth (right), and superior to CenterNet's results (left) in terms of less false positive, AP is higher in CenterNet results.
+AP precisions are close to each other, though.

-In Figures~\ref{fig:qual_fp}--~\ref{fig:qual_fp2} (in appendix), we include more examples of this trend.
-In Figures~\ref{fig:qual_fn}--~\ref{fig:qual_fn2} (in appendix), we include a set of interesting examples of unusual object viewpoints or poses being better captured by DeformCaps than by CenterNet.
+In Figures~\ref{fig:qual_fp}--~\ref{fig:qual_fp2}, we include more examples of this trend.
+In Figure 4, for instance, CenterNet method consistently produces a higher number of false positives than the proposed DeformCaps (center), as compared to the ground-truth annotations (rightmost) on the MS COCO test-dev dataset.
+In Figures~\ref{fig:qual_fn}--~\ref{fig:qual_fn2}, we include a set of interesting examples of unusual object viewpoints or poses being better captured by DeformCaps than by CenterNet.
+Figure 6's last row has some results where CenterNet has a missing object, while DeformCaps catch the object of interests (bed and bowl) unlike other examples in Figures 4, 5, and 6.
+In Figure 7, we observed similar strugles of CenterNet when capturing objects with unusual poses or viewpoints while the proposed DeformCaps (center) successfully captures these cases, as compared to the ground-truth annotations (rightmost) on the MS COCO test-dev dataset.

 First, DeformCaps tends to be more conservative with its detections than CenterNet.
 This can be observed both by the slightly lower confidence scores (typically 0.1 less than CenterNet for most detections), and by the overall fewer amount of boxes placed in scenes.
 Second, CenterNet tends to produce far more false positives than DeformCaps, both in the case of incorrect detections and of multiple detections for the same object which failed to be suppressed by the NMS algorithm.
 Though DeformCaps producing slightly lower confidence scores might account for some of the reduction in false positives, we observe CenterNet consistently producing fairly confident false predictions (e.g. $> 0.4$) while DeformCaps does not produce a detection in the same region at all.